France is Europe’s leading mustard producer – a beacon of French gastronomy23-09-2016

 Mustard – a major global trend

-If the French are keen on mustard, they are not on their own.
+If the French are keen on this product, they are not on their own.
 “We currently export more than 50% of our production to 65 countries,” explains Fallot’s CEO.

 “The U.S., Canada, Germany and Japan are our major customers”.